Operating Segments Information

 |Operating Segments Information [Text Block]||

-In the third quarter of 2016, we announced our planned divestiture of ISecG, which closed on April 3, 2017, subsequent to the first quarter of 2017.
-We intend to recast our operating segment results to reflect the divestiture of ISecG to "all other" in the second quarter of 2017.
+In the third quarter of 2016, we announced our planned divestiture of our Intel Security business and expect to close the transaction in the second quarter of 2017.
 For further information, see "Note 8: Acquisitions and Divestitures."

 The “all other” category includes revenue, expenses, and charges such as: